Billy Mckay: Northampton Town

 Northampton Town gave Mckay a trial during 2009 pre-season, where he impressed by scoring two goals, including an overhead kick, against Coventry City.
 After this match he was awarded a one-year contract from manager, Stuart Gray.

 Mckay also claimed the honour of becoming the first Northampton Town player to score in the 'new' rivalry with Milton Keynes Dons.
 He netted in a 3–1 defeat at stadium:mk.
 His first senior goal came during a 3–0 win over Accrington Stanley.
 After a couple of months coming on as a substitute without scoring – often played out of position – Mckay scored the winner against Dagenham & Redbridge, in the 88th minute, during a 1–0 win on Boxing Day.
-Four weeks later, on 26 January 2010, he scored and provided an assist for Ryan Gilligan, in a 2–1 win over Darlington.
-This was followed up by in February 2010 when he grabbed a 'brace' in a 4–0 win over Accrington Stanley.
+Four weeks later, on 26 January 2010, he scored and provided an assist for Ryan Gilligan in a 2–1 win over Darlington.
+This was followed up by a brace in 4–0 win over Accrington Stanley in February.

-In late April, Mckay signed a new deal that kept him at Northampton, after the club invoked a clause in his contract to keep him.
+In late April, Mckay signed a new deal that kept him at Northampton after the club invoked a clause in his contract to keep him.
 Afterwards, Mckay was happy to confirm his delight at remaining at Northampton Town.
 At the conclusion of the season, Mckay had made a total of forty-three appearances, including cups, and scored eight goals.

 At the beginning of the following season, 2010/11, Mckay revealed his desire to double his scoring tally from the previous campaign.
 He was given the number 16 shirt, with his previous number 17 jersey being taken by Michael Jacobs.
 After four games without scoring, Mckay netted his first league goal of the season in a 1–1 draw against Aldershot Town.
 He also found the target in a 2–0 win over Brighton & Hove Albion in the first round of the League Cup.

 On 22 September 2010, Mckay scored Northampton Town's first goal in a memorable League Cup victory over Liverpool at Anfield.
 Just three days later, he scored again and provided an assist for Ben Tozer in a 2–0 win over Bradford City.

-Mirroring the previous season, he then suffered a goalscoring 'drought'.
+Mirroring the previous season, he then suffered a goalscoring drought.
 However, this was broken when he scored in consecutive games against Lincoln City and Cheltenham Town.

 At the season's end, Mckay had made a total of forty-one appearances, including cup competitions, with a return of eight goals.
 At the culmination of the season, he was offered a new contract, despite eight players leaving the club on free transfers.
 Two months later, Mckay left Northampton Town, with rumours circulating that he had agreed to join a new club.